Share

 • CytoSorb is a “blood in – blood out” product (whole-blood adsorber).
 There is no secondary circulation with albumin, no dialysate, no ultrafiltrate.

-• Hydrophobic substances with a molecular weight of up to approx. 60 kDa are adsorbed onto the surface within the porous structure of the polymer beads.
+• Candidate substances with a molecular weight less than 60 kDa and hydrophobic properties can be adsorbed onto the surface within the porous structure of the polymer beads.

 Hemofilter/Dialyzer: